 - 1. Smooth-nosed sample taps shall be provided on the raw water influent, on the effluent line from each biological filter, and on the finished water effluent downstream of the final chemical feed point. - 2.
 Continuous disinfection must be provided.
 A minimum residual of 0.2 mg/L of free chlorine or 1.0 mg/L of total chlorine must be maintained at all points of the distribution system.
 The total chlorine level shall not exceed 4.0 mg/L. - 3.
 All chemical feed points, air/oxygen injection, and pH adjustment points shall be clearly labeled on the plans. - 4.
-The type, size, gradation, and depth of the filter media shall match the parameters established in the pilot study. - 5.
-A means for measuring headloss must be provided.
+The type, size, gradation, and depth of the filter media shall match the parameters established in the pilot study. - A means for measuring headloss must be provided.
 The project specifications shall indicate the maximum headloss allowed before backwashing of the filters/contactors is required. - 6.
 Backwashing the filter/contactor with air and water shall be provided.
 The backwashing rates for both air and water shall be provided. - 7.
 The filtration rate and empty bed contact time for each filter shall be stated in the project specifications. - 8.
-It is strongly recommended that filter to waste piping be provided. - 9.
-The project design specifications should include the run time of the filter to waste step after backwashing the filter/contactor (if necessary).
-This shall be determined in Step No. 13 of the pilot study requirements (above).
+Filter to waste piping must be provided for all new water treatment plant designs and water treatment plant rehabilitations that remove nitrates biologically.

-- 10. The provisions for backwashing the filter/contactor shall be described in detail. - 11.
-Consideration should be given to the building size and layout to allow for additional chemical feed equipment for the biofiltration process if future chemical addition is needed to enhance performance. - 12.
-Split stream (blending of treated and untreated water will be allowed, however, it is not recommended for biological ammonia treatment. - 13.
+- 9. The project design specifications should include the run time of the filter to waste step after backwashing the filter/contactor (if necessary).
+This shall be determined in Step No. 13 of the pilot study requirements (above). - 10.
+The provisions for backwashing the filter/contactor shall be described in detail. - 11.
+Consideration should be given to the building size and layout to allow for additional chemical feed equipment for the biological treatment process if future chemical addition is needed to enhance performance. - 12.
+A polishing filter for secondary biomass control must be provided. - 13.
+Split stream (blending) of treated and untreated water will be allowed.
+The treatment shall take into consideration multiple sources with potentially different levels of nitrates. - 14.
 A means for cleaning and maintaining the clearwell, while still maintaining plant operation, shall be provided.
-It is recommended that the clearwell/wet well be separated into at least two separate basins to allow for cleaning and maintenance of the clearwell while still allowing operation of the treatment plant. - 14.
-If filter backwash reclaim is provided, the reclaim rate shall not exceed 10 percent of the total influent flow. - 15.
+It is recommended that the clearwell/wet well be separated into at least two separate basins to allow for cleaning and maintenance of the clearwell while still allowing operation of the treatment plant. - 15.
+If filter backwash reclaim is provided, the reclaim rate shall not exceed 10 percent of the total influent flow. - 16.
 The water operator must be certified at the proper level.
 A recalculation of the certification level will be conducted.
-Additional training may be required by the administrative authority. - 16.
+Additional training may be required by the administrative authority. - 17.
 The full-scale design must include the continuous monitoring of dissolved oxygen in the filter/contactor effluent.

-Minnesota Department of Health EH-DWP St. Paul, MN 55164-0975 651-201-4700 www.health.state.mn.us
+Minnesota Department of Health PO Box 64975 St. Paul, MN 55164-0975 651-201-4700 www.health.state.mn.us